gaelrenoux/tranzactio/README.md

-// If you have an additional environment, use the *R method. val zioEnv: ZIO[Connection with Console, String, Long] = ??? val withEnv: ZIO[Database with Console, String, Long] = Database.transactionOrDieR(zioEnv)
+// If you have an additional environment, use the *R method. val zioEnv: ZIO[Connection with Console, String, Long] = ??? val withEnv: ZIO[Database with Console, String, Long] = Database.transactionOrDie(zioEnv)

 // Do you want to handle connection errors yourself?
 They will appear on the Left side of the Either. val withSeparateErrors: ZIO[Database, Either[DbException, String], Long] = Database.transaction(zio)